pketh/pketh.github.io/_posts/2024-10-28-plantstudio.md

 I’d describe PlantStudio the same way.
 It doesn’t look or work like a modern app, but anyone can figure it out because it’s interface elements are delightfully chunky, unfussy, and well documented by illustrations, inline text, and tooltips.

+It's definetely not for everyone, but the best things rarely are.
+Creating those gardens gave me a new perspective – and some new ideas – for my own design work.

 It took a while, but I’m glad I found PlantStudio.

 <img src="/images/2024/plantstudio/sample-flowers2.webp" class="no-shadow">